uidaholib/base-digital-collections-template/docs/uidaho/central-search.md

 Adding a collection to the central search is three steps:

-1. configure "search.json" and deploy
+1. configure "search.json" and deploy.
-2. add to Search Sources
+2. add to Search Sources.
-3. opt in to "central-search" to add search box to nav and deploy
+3. opt in to "central-search" to add search box to nav and deploy.

 ### 1. Configure search.json mapping